skfuntips/skfuntips/README_en.txt

 this function can warn you that you don't want some words in result text

+TODO:
-TODO: port to android (based on necessitas) is welcome
+port to android (based on necessitas) is welcome cmake install script add license